-Four distinct funding options are proposed, which are characterized by the maturity of the technology or the involvement of an early-stage investment entity or an industrial partner (see Partner Eligibility for definitions).
-In the Market Assessment, NSERC will share costs of an independent and professional market study with the institutions (including the industry liaison office, or ILO).
-In Phase I, the direct costs of research will be entirely supported by NSERC; in Phase II, they will be shared with a private partner.
-The technology development may begin with a Phase I project (Reduction-to-Practice Stage), followed by a Phase II project (Technology Enhancement) or, if the development is at a later stage, it can start directly with a Phase II project.
-In any case, the combination of Phase I and Phase II will be limited to a maximum of three years’ funding for any given project.
+Four distinct funding options are proposed, which are characterized by the maturity of the technology or the involvement of an early-stage investment entity or an industrial partner (see Partner eligibility for definitions).
+In the market assessment, NSERC will share costs of an independent and professional market study with the institutions (including the industry liaison office [ILO] or its equivalent).
+In phase I, the direct costs of research will be entirely supported by NSERC; in phase II, they will be shared with a private partner.
+The technology development may begin with a phase I project (reduction-to-practice stage), followed by a phase II project (technology enhancement) or, if the development is at a later stage, it can start directly with a phase II project.
+In any case, the combination of phase I and phase II will be limited to a maximum of three years of funding for any given project.

 Eligible research and development activities include (but are not limited to):

 - -Refining and implementing designs;

 - -conducting field studies;